 The Company is dependent upon raising funds through the issuance of shares or disposing of interests in its mineral properties (by options, joint ventures or outright sale) in order to finance further acquisitions, undertake exploration and development of mineral properties and meet general and administrative expenses in the immediate and long term.
 There can be no assurance that the Company will be successful in securing the required financing.
-The Company had working capital at June 30, 2008 of \$75,662 (December 31, 2007 - \$686,088).
+The Company had a working capital deficiency at September 30, 2008 of \$12,951 (December 31, 2007 - \$686,088).
+The Company is eligible and has applied for a Mineral Exploration Tax Credit of \$189,000 for expenditures in British Columbia, Canada.
+This amount is not included in the financial statements.
+The Company has been informed that processing of the application is in progress.

 The Company had no material income from operations.
-As at June 30, 2008, the Company had no long-term debt.

-During the period the Company experienced negative cash flow of \$262,443 (Six months 2007 - positive \$1,366,450) from operating, investing and financing activities.
-This included net cash used in operating activities of \$288,828 (Six months 2007 - \$391,931), net cash used in investing activities of \$474,865 (Six months 2007 - \$1,042,763), and net cash provided by financing activities of \$501,250 (Six months 2007 - \$2,801,144).
+As at September 30, 2008, the Company had no long-term debt.
+During the period the Company experienced negative cash flow of \$324,973 (Nine months 2007 - \$21,219) from operating, investing and financing activities.
+This included net cash used in operating activities of \$411,213 (Nine months 2007 - \$431,292), net cash used in investing activities of \$614,343 (Nine months 2007 - \$2,142,509), and net cash provided by financing activities of \$655,000 (Nine months 2007 - \$2,804,394).

 The Company has option agreements that require certain future cash payments to maintain its interest in mineral properties, however, these payments can be made at the discretion of the Company and are not firm commitments.
-The Company has sufficient working capital for current operating activities, and will require additional funding for planned exploration and operating expenditures through 2008.
+The Company will require additional funding for planned exploration and operating expenditures through 2008.